datownia/datowniasdk/README Parlyhack 2012.md

     ]
 }
 ```
-Note that all document api calls return documents with this structure.
+* All document api calls return documents with this structure.
+* fieldList gives you fields in the order that they appear in the contents.

 You may also use OAuth 2 authentication with a client credentials grant, using your app key and secret.
 The examples in the rest of this repository use OAuth 2 but it may be simpler to use basic auth for the hack if you are unfamiliar with OAuth 2.